ethereum/EIPs/README.md

 ## Automerger

 This repository contains an "auto merge" feature to ease the workload for EIP editors.
-Pull requests to any EIP will be auto-merged if that EIP's authors will approve the PR on GitHub.
+Pull requests to any EIP will be auto-merged if the EIP's authors approve the PR on GitHub.
 This is handled by the [EIP-Bot](https://github.com/ethereum/EIP-Bot).

 ## Validation